openvinotoolkit/openvino/tools/benchmark_tool/README.md

                         Optional.
 Enable model caching to specified directory -lfile [LOAD_FROM_FILE], --load_from_file [LOAD_FROM_FILE]
                         Optional.
 Loads model from file directly without read_network.
+  -expconv              Optional.
+Enable new experiment convolution algorithm.
+Only valid in CPU plugin.
 ```
 Running the application with the empty list of options yields the usage message given above and an error message.